kts.LoadSegments

 end

-Note that all segments have width and height equal to 12 (all segments must be the same size or the dungeon generator would not work).
-The data section just gives the 12x12 array of tiles (the numbers correspond to the provided tile_table in the kts.LoadSegments call).
-The rooms section gives the positions of the top-left corner of each dungeon room as well as each room's width and height.
+Here, width and height give the size of the segment (in this case 12x12; in fact all standard dungeon segments have this size).
+The data section then gives the 12x12 array of map tiles; the numbers correspond to the provided tile_table in the kts.LoadSegments call.
+Finally, the rooms section gives the positions of the top-left corner of each dungeon room as well as each room's width and height.

 A more complicated segment, with switch effects, is as follows (this is one of the "gnome book" rooms):